Python-PyQt/PyQt6-Docs/descriptions/QtCore/QRectF-c.rst

 .. sip:class-description::
     :status: todo
-    :brief: Defines a rectangle in the plane using floating point precision
+    :brief: Defines a finite rectangle in the plane using floating point precision
-    :digest: 68f45c51f9ecce5534c58c2412c94be8
+    :digest: 0d58a6c278ca8f2114dfeac33bfebfe4

-The :sip:ref:`~PyQt6.QtCore.QRectF` class defines a rectangle in the plane using floating point precision.
+The :sip:ref:`~PyQt6.QtCore.QRectF` class defines a finite rectangle in the plane using floating point precision.

 A rectangle is normally expressed as a top-left corner and a size.
 The size (width and height) of a :sip:ref:`~PyQt6.QtCore.QRectF` is always equivalent to the mathematical rectangle that forms the basis for its rendering.